LukasBak/Hangman/README.md

 Gitpod.io IDe for developing the website.
 Github.com was used for keeping version control and posting my readme.
 Heroku.com was used  for hosting website.
-Code institute template for begining of work.
+Code institute template for beginning of work.
 W3C schools for refreshing memories on code.